DaAlbrecht/thesis-TEKO/content/Implementation.typ

 ```]

 In the example above the `print_hello` handler takes no arguments and just returns
 a static string.
-In the openapi specification, the replay microservice needs to be able to
+In the OpenAPI specification, the replay microservice needs to be able to
 receive query parameters or a JSON body.
 #linebreak()